xdaichain/easy-staking-contracts/README.md

 **1st example:**

 You made your first deposit `1000 tokens` and then made an instant withdrawal in or near this block.
-In this case, your earned interest will be 0 or very small and you will pay a commission about `30 tokens` and receive about `970 tokens` back.
+In this case, your earned interest will be 0 or very small and you will pay a commission about `30 tokens` and get about `970 tokens` back.

 **2nd example:**